thomashirtz/notion-scholar/README.md

                         config and no bib-string is passed. (default: <bib-file-path>) -s , --bib-string     Bibtex entries to add (must be in-between three quotes """<bib-string>""").
 By default, the entries will be saved to the bib file from the config.
-It is possible to disable this behavior by changing the "save" option: "ns setup -save false".
+It is possible to disable this behavior by changing the "save" option: "ns set -save false".
 ```

 </details>